Air Defense

 CAMM / Sea Ceptor air-defense missile

-CAMM, marketed at sea as Sea Ceptor, is MBDA's naval air-defense missile for protecting ships and escorted shipping.
-Royal Navy frigate HMS Richmond used Sea Ceptor to shoot down two Houthi drones in the Red Sea Crisis in March 2024.
+CAMM, marketed at sea as Sea Ceptor, is MBDA's naval air-defense missile family for protecting ships and escorted shipping.
+The Royal Navy entered it into service in 2018 on Type 23 frigates, and HMS Richmond later used it to shoot down two Houthi drones in the 2023 Red Sea Crisis.

 Built by